NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Injury: Groin

-Walker popped up on Seattle's injury report on Thursday as a limited participant and was limited again Friday, but he doesn't have a game designation for Sunday, meaning there's no question that he'll play.
-Walker missed two weeks early in camp with a groin injury, the same thing that was listed as the reason for his limited participation the last two days.
-But Pete Carroll said Seattle's RB1 is "fine," adding: "He's been screaming out here.
+Walker popped up on Seattle's injury report Thursday as a limited participant and was limited again Friday, but he doesn't have a game designation for Sunday, meaning there's no question that he'll play.
+Walker missed two weeks early in camp with a groin injury, the same issue that was listed as the reason for his limited participation the past two days.
+But coach Pete Carroll said Seattle's RB1 is "fine," adding: "He's been screaming out here.
 He's been great."

 -- Brady Henderson